tinymce/tinymce-docs/general-configuration-guide/work-with-plugins.md

 ## Time for one more example

-Even if you found the above example quite easy, hang with us we'll show you how to extend TinyMCE's default ordered and unordered lists.
+Even if you found the above example quite easy, hang with us we'll show you how to extend {{site.productname}}'s default ordered and unordered lists.
 If on the other hand that was all a bit new, read this example to help your understanding.

 ### Advanced List